jbcodeforce/jbcodeforce.github.io/docs/leisure/golf/golf.md

 Club in the hands can help to make the ball flying where we want.
 Alignment too.
 Grip too.
 Lie of the club face.

 A pro player approximates to the left or right. never straight.
-Theit path is constant
+The path is constant

 ### Training

 * Back to the fundamentals: static with grip, alignment, position, stance, balance
-* Dynamic: RRRE: relancher, rotation, Rythm, Equilibre
+* Dynamic: RRRE: relancer, rotation, rythme, equilibre
 * Work on feelings, when feeling is good then technics will be, not the opposite: light in hands, no tension, equilibre.
 * Avoid to work too much on technics, and no more than working on one technic per training
 * Not try to get the best shot each time.
 Not hit too much on the ball.
 70% of power.
 Try to get it correct.
 Slower = more centred balls.